 Annotations Overview

-An annotation associates an object such as a note, sound, or movie with a location on a page of a PDF document, or provides a way to interact with the user by means of the mouse and keyboard.
+An annotation associates an object such as a note, sound, or movie with a location on a page of a PDF document, or provides a way to interact with the user through the mouse and keyboard.
 PDF includes a wide variety of standard annotation types.
-Many of the standard annotation types may be displayed in either the open or the closed state.
+Many of the standard annotation types can be displayed in either the open or the closed state.
 When closed, they appear on the page in some distinctive form, such as an icon, a box, or a rubber stamp, depending on the specific annotation type.
 When the user activates the annotation by clicking it, it exhibits its associated object, such as by opening a pop-up window displaying a text note or by playing a sound or a movie.

 The abstract Annotation element associates an object with a location on a RadFixedPage.
 Annotation exposes the following properties: